 For further details regarding the Merger Agreement, the Transaction Master Agreement, the Olive Contribution Agreement, the Black Contribution Agreement, the Olive Framework Agreement, the Shareholders' Agreement and the Registration Rights Agreement, please refer to the Company's Amendment No. 4 to its Form F-4 Registration Statement filed with the SEC on April 11, 2016.
-The Merger Agreement, the Transaction Master Agreement, the Olive Contribution Agreement, the Black Contribution Agreement, the Olive Framework Agreement, the Shareholders' Agreement and the Registration Rights Agreement have been filed as exhibits to the Group's 2016 Annual Report on Form 20-F filed with the SEC or have been incorporated by reference into such 2016 Annual Report on Form 20-F.
+The Merger Agreement, the Transaction Master Agreement, the Olive Contribution Agreement, the Black Contribution Agreement, the Olive Framework Agreement, the Black Contribution Agreement, the Olive Framework Agreement, the Shareholders' Agreement and the Registration Rights Agreement have been filed as exhibits to the Group's 2016 Annual Report on Form 20-F filed with the SEC or have been incorporated by reference into such 2016 Annual Report on Form 20-F.